emberling/johnnydmad/MUSIC_CREATORS_README.md

 ### CHROMATIC PERC.:
 * Use 20 for music box parts; octaved with the lower octave delayed by 2 ticks seems effective, if possible.
 * It can be hard to tell what is what but try your best to match instrument types rather than just using whatever.
 Marimba/xylophone should be considered one type (it's all marimba, really) and 23/24 (labelled marimba) should be preferred if feasible.
+* 7C can also work well in a marimba-like role.
+Play with the ADSR; attack of 13-14 might help.
 * 28 is the preferred tubular bell.
 ### ACOUSTIC GUITARS:
 * 34 (steel guitar) is the preferred acoustic guitar; even if it's not a match for the original, give it a shot.
 After that, try 36, then fall back to 35.